Umuzi-org/ACN-syllabus/content/topics/reopening-pull-request/_index.md

 title: Reopening a Pull request
 ---

-Handling requested changes on Pull Requests
+Handling requested changes on pull requests

 Pull requests are an excellent approach to communicating proposed code changes for review and receiving feedback from staff and other learners.
 This usually leads to dialogues and suggestions in the comments, which may lead to more code changes.